 - Disastrous or traumatic event

-- Inappropriate emotional outbursts (unprovoked anger/aggression, hostility, etc.)
+- Extreme and inappropriate emotional outbursts (unprovoked anger/aggression, hostility, etc.)

 - Inappropriate interest in weapons

 Request for emergency funds, housing or instructor notification

 Resource or policy navigation assistance